ChenWuBing/JiaJiaJianZhi/README.md

-# Time Plan
+# 先锋足球
-Our “Time Plan” provides a tool for people with poor persistence to help increase their concentration, reminding and helping to focus on the willpower of one thing.

-If you have any questions, please contact the technical support email address j2e7r2@yeah.net, thank you for your support.
+If you have any questions, please contact the technical support email address peterwebster3201@gmail.com, thank you for your support.